lmb/brainf15ck/README.md

 Bugs
 ---

-`brainf15ck` does not check for over- / underflows of memory and program buffers.
-Also, nested loops are not supported (thanks for reporting this
-@rdebath!)This is left as an excercise to the reader :)
+`brainf15ck` does not check for over- / underflows of memory.
+Fixing this is left as an excercise to the reader :)